Mithuna333/Cyclistic-Case-Study/README.md

 During this phase, the data was processed for analysis.
 This was done using multiple tools so the steps will be outlined accoring to each tool used.

 Excel processing steps:
-1) Added ride_length column by subtracting started_at from ended_at to determine the total ride length.
+1) Added ride_length column by subtracting started_at from ended_at to determine the total ride length, formatted as hh:mm:ss.
 2) Added season column according to the following months:
    * Spring: March-May
    * Summer: June-August